egretsRegrets/cairn-in-dolmenwood/README.md

 3. Desires: the goal your PC has been focused on or working toward prior to the beginning of the campaign

 \*The hope is that these three starting details—Failed Career, Trinket and Desires—serve to take the place of the Bonds from Cairn 2e but with a Dolmenwood flavor.

+#### Fey Kindred and Cold Iron

+Fey kindred characters—Elves and Grimalkins—are weak to cold iron weapons; the damage dice of these weapons is _Enhanced_ when targeting fey kindred characters.
+This applies to PCs an NPCs alike.